 - Clients, their families, physicians, social workers, discharge planners, insurance case managers, school representatives, community agencies, or anyone else can initiate the referral process.

 What information is needed to start a referral?

 - Client information including: age, injury information, current location.

 - Contact the local Field Representative

 How long does the process take?

 Our experienced staff is always available to meet the needs of families, funders, and referral sources.
-In most cases, response time is less than 24 hours from receipt of the referral.
-If the need for an urgent response is necessary, staff can be on-site the same day in most cases.
+In many cases, response time is less than 24 hours from receipt of the referral.
+If the need for an urgent response is necessary, staff can be on-site the same day in many cases.